NEW Articles16 Apr 2026

 If an international mobile employee is a UK resident, the proportion of the employment income arising that is subject to income tax can then be calculated.

-Cross-border cases are highly fact-dependent and can become complex quickly.
+It’s important to seek professional advice as cross-border cases are highly fact-dependent and can become complex quickly.

 THE AUTHOR